It’s a question every hurting heart has to answer if you celebrate a traditional western Christmas: Will I put up a tree

 I decided that even if I didn’t put one other decoration on it, I would have the company of sparkling lights in the darkness of winter evenings.

 The lights remind me that the night has limits.

 Their tiny twinkling helps me remember that even a small bit of hope is enough to hold on to.

-This is the seventh Christmas since Dominic ran ahead to heaven and it is just as hard as the first one.
+This is the ninth Christmas since Dominic ran ahead to heaven and it is just as hard as the first one.